Inayat Hussain Bhatti: Early career

-Career in folk theater
+Career

+Folk theatre

 During the 1960s, Bhatti also took to folk theatre acting and singing, and toured the rural hinterland of the Punjab along with his theatre group, where he performed his songs and recitation of the works of the great Sufi poets such as 'Waris Shah, Bulleh Shah, Mian Muhammad Bakhsh, Sultan Bahoo and Shah Abdul Latif Bhittai'.

 During the 1960s and early 1970s, both Bhatti and Alam Lohar dominated the folk theatre genre in Punjab.

-In 1996 Bhatti was invited to attend a Cultural Mela in Mohali, India, by the then Minister of East Punjab, Mr. Harnek Singh Gharun, the Indian National Congress leader.
+In 1996 Bhatti was invited to attend a Cultural Mela in Mohali, India, by the then Minister of East Punjab, Harnek Singh Gharun, the Indian National Congress leader.

-Career in films
+Films

 Bhatti was the only male artist in Pakistan film industry who achieved super stardom both as an actor and a singer simultaneously.
 His first venture, as a film producer was the film Waris Shah (1962), based upon the life and works of the great Sufi poet of Punjab.
-His second film as a producer Moonh Zor (1965) was also not successful, but then in 1967 his third film Chann Makhna (1968) in which he played the lead role, proved to be a block buster at the box office and received the Nigar Award as the best picture of 1968.
+His second film as a producer Moonh Zor (1965) was also not successful, but then in 1967 his third film Chann Makhna (1968) in which he played the lead role, proved to be a blockbuster at the box office and received the Nigar Award as the best picture of 1968.
 This was followed by a string of hit movies such as Sajjan Pyara (1968), Jind Jan (1969), Duniya Matlab Di (1970), Ishq Diwana (1971), and Zulam Da Badla (1972) which transformed Bhatti into a superstar actor of the Punjabi movies.
-He also produced, directed and acted in three Saraiki language films simultaneously.
 The themes of all movies produced by him, were based on some social malady of the Punjabi culture.

 During his film career, spanning almost five decades, he produced 30 films under the banner of Bhatti Pictures and acted in more than three hundred films.
-He rendered his voice for approximately 500 films, recording more than 2500 film and non-film songs in Urdu, Punjabi, Sindhi and Saraiki languages.
-One of his naat in Arabic is regularly broadcast on Radio Pakistan Lahore, during the holy month of Ramadan since the last four decades.
+He rendered his voice for approximately 500 films, recording more than 2,500 film and non-film songs in Urdu, Punjabi and Sindhi languages.

+One of his naat in Arabic is regularly broadcast on Radio Pakistan Lahore, during the holy month of Ramadan for the last four decades.

-Bhatti's patriotic song 'Allah-O-Akbar' from the film Genghis Khan (1958) has become a signature tune for the Pakistan Army.
+Bhatti's patriotic song Allahu akbar from the film Genghis Khan (1958) has become a signature tune for the Pakistan Army.
 The music for this song was composed by veteran music director Rasheed Attre.